agougousis/rvlab2/readme.md

 and are hard-coded in the authenticator.

-In order for this authenticator to work, the following files has been added:
+In order for the default authenticator to work, the following files has been added:

 app/Http/Controllers/DefaultController.php
 resources/views/default_external_wrapper.php